 The second tank was broken when a fan was turned on, just after the television broadcast was over and the successful launching was ensured.
-The explosion of the tank, damage another one.
-Immediately afterward two of the fuel cells of the boat went out.
+The explosion of the tank damaged another one.
+Immediately afterward, two of the fuel cells of the boat went out.

-The Apollo 13 was more than 300,000 kilometers from Earth losing oxygen and with the electric power systems, water, heat, and light, blocked.
-While the astronauts subsisted as they could their only hope was the speed of the control engineers to make months of calculation in days and find a way to return home.
+Apollo 13 was more than 300,000 kilometers from Earth, losing oxygen and blocked with the electric power systems, water, heat, and light.
+While the astronauts subsisted as they could, their only hope was the speed of the control engineers to make months of calculations in days and find a way to return home.
 This failed mission is remembered as one of his greatest achievements.

 Robots conquer Mars

-Much is speculated and dreams of the conquest of Mars, the Red Planet; with living a day on its surface.
-But if you think for a moment, Mars has already been conquered by the human being even indirectly.
+Much is speculated and dreams of the conquest of Mars, the Red Planet, with living a day on its surface.
+But if you think for a moment, Mars has already been conquered by human being, even indirectly.
 The planet is increasingly plagued by robots or rovers exploring the landscape and gathering information.

 The Mars Pathfinder was the first to step on Martian soil in 1997, followed by others until it became nine robots exploring Mars.
-Some of the first who arrived are no longer active after spending years working for different reasons ended up shutting down permanently.
+Some of the first who arrived is no longer active after spending years working for different reasons and ended up shutting down permanently.

-The NASA plans to send more rovers in 2020 so this small community of explorers will continue to grow until humans are prepared to visit in person.
+NASA planned to send more rovers in 2020, so this small community of explorers will continue to grow until humans are prepared to visit in person.

 The Juno mission

-Of all the achievements that we are going to tell you in this report, this mission is one of the most recent.
-In August of 2011 the Juno mission took off destined to Jupiter, it must study from the gravitational fields of the planet to the atmosphere plagued by storms that give it that characteristic aspect.
+Of all the achievements we will tell you in this report, this mission is one of the most recent.
+In August of 2011, the Juno mission took off destined to Jupiter, it must study from the gravitational fields of the planet to the atmosphere plagued by storms that give it that characteristic aspect.

-It took six years to reach the planet, although it had already achieved a record, to be the first spacecraft with solar energy that had reached farther.
-Currently, it continues to orbit around Jupiter in an elliptical manner and gathering crucial information to better understand this gigantic planet.
+It took six years to reach the planet, although it had already achieved a record to be the first spacecraft with solar energy that had reached farther.
+Currently, it continues to orbit around Jupiter in an elliptical manner and gather crucial information to better understand this gigantic planet.